Zeathus/essentials-plugins/Swamp Terrain Tag/README.md

 # Swamp Terrain Tag
 Adds a terrain tag for swamp-like behavior, causing the player to slightly sink and be covered from the bottom.
+The tags also prevent the player from running.
 ![Image of how the swamp tiles look ingame](https://i.imgur.com/v4x1Ae9.png)

 # Configuration